 All Authority retirees with at least 25 years of service or who retire upon or after the age of 62 with 15 or more years of service as regular full-time employees shall receive 100% of the cost of health insurance premiums until death.
-For eligible Police Department employees, upon death of the employee, the post-retirement benefit is provided to the surviving spouse until death.
+Participating employers are contractually required to contribute based on the amount of the amount of the premiums attributable to their retirees.

-As of June 30, 2011, there were 93,323 retirees eligible for post-retirement medical benefits.
-The cost of these benefits is funded through contributions by the State in accordance with Chapter 62, P.L.
-1994.
-Funding of post-retirement medical premiums changed from a pre-funding basis to a "pay-as-you-go" basis beginning in fiscal year 1994, with an additional contribution beginning in fiscal year 1996 to maintain a medical reserve of one-half of 1% of the active State payroll.
-During the fiscal years ended November 30, 2013, 2012 and 2011 the Authority expended \$192,958, \$199,902 and \$178,315, respectively, which equaled the required contributions for each year.
-There were approximately 10, 10 and 10 retired participants eligible at November 30, 2013, 2012 and 2011, respectively.
+Post - retirement medical benefits under the plan have been funded on a pay - as - you - go basis since 1994.
+Prior to 1994, medical benefits were funded on an actuarial basis.
+During the fiscal years ended November 30, 2014, 2013 and 2012, the Authority expended \$208,865, \$192,958 and \$199,902, respectively, which equaled the required contributions for each year.
+There were approximately 12, 10 and 10 retired participants eligible at November 30, 2014, 2013 and 2012, respectively.

 The State Health Benefits Commission is the executive body established by statute to be responsible for the operation of the SHBP.
 The State of New Jersey Division of Pensions and Benefits issues a publicly available financial report that includes financial statements and required supplementary information for the SHBP.
 That report may be obtained by writing to: State of New Jersey Division of Pensions and Benefits, P.O.
-Box 295, Trenton, NJ 08625-0295 or by visiting their website at www.state.nj.us/treasury/pension/gasb-43-sept2009.pdf.
+Box 295, Trenton, NJ 08625-0295 or by visiting their website at www.state.nj.us/treasury/pension/qasb-43-sept2009.pdf.